hmcts/em-test-helper/README.md

 - CCD case creation
 - CCD definition import

-It is published to jitpack repository via github actions - see .github/workflows/jitpack_build.yml Reference in your functional tests in gradle ala   functionalTestImplementation 'com.github.hmcts:em-test-helper:1.18.2'
+It is published to ADO Artifacts via github actions - see .github/workflows/ado_artifacts_build.yml Reference in your functional tests in gradle ala   functionalTestImplementation 'com.github.hmcts:em-test-helper:1.18.2'